code4romania/code4.ro/content/blog/2019/how-it-works/index.en.md

   </div>
   <div class="media-content">
       <p>
-        1. A part of the prototypes we build in the Civic Lab become real civic apps in our Tech for Social Good program.
+        1. A part of the prototypes we build in the Civic Labs become real civic apps in our Tech for Social Good program.
       </p>
   </div>
 </div>